sayer/HomeAssistantConfig/glances_dashboard/README.md

   sudo apt clean`.
 Set `update_command` per host (or globally) if you need a different maintenance routine, or add `update_disabled: true` to hide the button for a host.
+- A **Reboot** button on each card calls `/hosts/<slug>/reboot`, which SSHes in and runs `sudo reboot` by default.
+Override per host with `reboot_command`.
 - The app maintains SSH host aliases in `~/.ssh/glances-dashboard` (and adds `Include ~/.ssh/glances-dashboard` to `~/.ssh/config` if needed) so those update buttons can target `ssh://glances-update-…` URLs that run the apt command automatically.
 Feel free to tweak or remove the generated aliases—just keep the Include line if you still want the dashboard buttons to work.
+- A **Run all updates** button in the header calls `/updates`, which checks every currently online host and runs the update command in parallel via SSH.
+The status chip briefly shows how many hosts succeeded or failed.

 ### Pending update counts